 We were initially surprised to see the Founders coming in so high in our poll of best Thames pubs.
-For starters, it looks like a pig-ugly estate pub.
+For starters, it looks like a pig-ugly estate pub from the outside.
 For main course, it's always rammed with tourists.
 And for puddings, they've missed off the bloody apostrophe.
-But on revisiting via the subsequent pub crawl, the place won us round.
+But having visited a few times, the place won us round.

 On Twitter as @FoundersArms.